 Pros: Incredibly reliable powertrain options, very comfortable ride over even the worst surfaces, awesome stereo and sat nav a welcome addition

 Cons: Not the sharpest handling, CVT zaps power and sounds droney, interior feels a bit cheap, better value elsewhere in the range

 In a nutshell: While not a car that will give enthusiasts much to shout about, for the average person, the ASX is more than fine, and it proves a surprisingly likeable companion on a long drive like this.

-Full Disclosure: Mitsubishi Motors Australia lent us the car for this review for three weeks with a full tank of fuel.
+Full Disclosure: The vehicle tested here was provided by Mitsubishi Motors Australia for three weeks with a full tank of fuel.
 All additional fuel expenses were covered by the author.

 Update, 02/03/20: The pricing figures we originally reported for the ASX Exceed tested here, while accurate at the time of the vehicle’s launch, had since been updated and increased slightly just prior to the publication of this article.
 These figures have now been amended.

 - 2021 Isuzu D-Max pricing and specs: improved capability and class-leading tech for all-new ute - August 13, 2020

 - 2020 Hyundai Ioniq vs Nissan Leaf Comparison - August 11, 2020

 - Hyundai launches new Ioniq sub-brand dedicated to EVs - August 10, 2020